 All students, employees, and guests should promptly and accurately report crimes in progress, life and death situations, crashes with injuries, and other suspected emergencies or dangerous situations to 911.
 Dialing 911 on campus will contact the Kissimmee Police Department.
 Specify your location if you are calling from a cellphone.
 Stay on the line until the dispatcher identifies your location and tells you to hang up.
-Campus Security will automatically be notified of the call.
-Campus Security may also be called directly at 407-582-4000, who will notify the UCF Police Department by calling the Clery Hotline at 407-823-0595.
+Valencia Campus Security will automatically be notified by the communications center that received the 911 call.
+Valencia Campus Security may also be called directly at 407-582-4000, who will notify the UCF Police Department by calling the Clery Hotline at 407-823-0595.

-In response to reports of criminal activity, potential emergencies, or dangerous situations on campus, UCF Police Department will take the required action by either dispatching an officer, or asking the caller to report to Kissimmee Police Department headquarters or UCF Police Department headquarters to file an incident report.
 Incidents should be reported even when the victim of a crime elects to or is unable (physically/mentally) to make a report.
 UCF Police Department investigators will investigate a report when it is deemed appropriate.

-Reporting incidents is important to facilitate timely determination of the existence of a significant emergency or dangerous situation and assess for an emergency notification or timely warning notices to aid in the prevention of similar crimes.
+Reporting incidents is important to

+facilitate timely determination of the existence of a significant emergency or dangerous situation and assess for an emergency notification or timely warning notices to aid in the prevention of similar crimes.
 It also allows criminal offense information to be appropriately included in the annual disclosure of crime statistics.